Terbau/fortnitepy/docs/faq.rst

     and not override all upcoming status messages, :meth:`Client.send_status` is the function you are looking for.

-Alternatively you can change the presence with :meth:`Client.set_presence`.
+Alternatively you can change the presence with :meth:`Client.set_status`.

 How can I get the CID of skin?